jcubic/terminal-prism/README.md

 # Terminal Prism

-This library modifify the [PrismJS](https://prismjs.com/) library so it's a better fit for [jQuery Terminal](https://terminal.jcubic.pl/).
+This library modifify the [PrismJS](https://prismjs.com/) CSS code, so it's a better fit for [jQuery Terminal](https://terminal.jcubic.pl/).

 ## License